Shivaspark/Netflix-clone-page/README.md

 # Netflix-Clone
-This is the core code from scratch to clone the landing page of Netflix using **HTML, CSS and JavaScript.**
+This is a clone landing page of Netflix made using **HTML, CSS and JavaScript.**

 ## 📸 Screenshots